 Now in the eighth grade, Darci is juggling school, touring, and competing.
 “It’s hard and challenging when I’m on the road and competing, but I’m getting more used to it,” she says, adding that both of her parents travel with her.
 “They are super supportive.
 They are the best.”

 Last December, Darci hosted her own Christmas special on television and had the opportunity to sing many numbers as Darci and not as one of her puppets.
 “It was incredible,” she says.
 “It was the best experience ever.
 I like showing off my singing voice.”

-Just recently she competed on America’s Got Talent: The Champions, but was eliminated on January 14.
+Just recently she competed on America’s Got Talent: The Champions, but was eliminated on January 14 and brought back as a wild card later in the show.
+During the show’s recent finale she came in as a runner-up to the winner of The Champions season.
 “I wanted to be on the Champions show because I was missing the competition,” she says.
 “I love the competition part.
 I want to get back into it.”

 For more information and tickets for Darci Lynne & Friends: Fresh Out of the Box, visit Altria Theatre.